 History: Situated in the heart of its later-namesake Illinois town, the originally-named Alcyon Theater began entertaining the suburbs of Chicago’s North Shore as a single-stage vaudeville house, complete with an orchestra pit and Barton organ, in 1925.
 It was designed by William D. Mann in a Tudor-revival style that complimented the local architecture, and owned by William and Bertha Pearl – owners of the nearby Pearl Theater.
 The 1,100-seat theater itself was unique in that it did not feature a a full balcony level, but rather a series of upper box seats surrounding the auditorium.
 In 1930 it also became one of only three theaters in the Chicago area with special hearing devices so the deaf could enjoy the new, wildly-popular talkies.

 Initially appearing to see its community value, in 2009 the city of Highland Park purchased the theater for $2.1m and took over interim operations.
-This would come to be two-faced, as just three years later it was shuttered on May 6, 2012, after failing a fire safety inspection where a grocery list of the city’s own code violations were discovered.
+Three years later the city threw the place under the bus, and shuttered it on May 6, 2012 after failing a fire safety inspection where a grocery list of their own code violations were uncovered.
 “The Avengers” would be the final feature shown, here.

 A grassroots organization: the Alcyon Foundation, formed in an effort to save the theater and revert it back to its performing arts roots, however it failed to generate public interest or initial funding.
 After years of further decay, Highland Park finally sold the theater to a development firm at a million-dollar loss in late-2016, and several months later: unanimously approved plans to demolish it for a new retail/restaurant and office building.